Levent-Batakci/Gamified-Calendar/docs/UserGuide.md

 ### Installation

 The only step to install [Java](https://www.java.com/en/download/) .
 The app is a Java Persistence API (JPA) type of application, so it can be used with all sorts of databases, but by default, it will use an H2 in-memory database.
 You can change the project configurations to switch to a database stored in non-volatile memory, however, such as PostgreSQL.
 If you choose to use H2, you don't need to change any settings or worry about database addresses.
+To run the backend, go to the `Backend-Stuff/gamifiedcalendar/gamifiedcalendar` directory and then run the command `./mvnw spring-boot:run`.
+You can connect to the backend via `localhost:8080`.

 To test that things are working, run `npm run start` in the CLI and go to an example API route.
 Example: `localhost:8080/Accounts`.